Eindhoven University of Technology

 What's included

-3 videos3 readings3 quizzes
+3 videos3 readings3 assignments

 If studies are designed to answer a question, you should make sure the answer you will get after collecting data is informative.
 Instead of mindlessly setting Type 1 and Type 2 error rates, we will learn why it is important to be able to justify error rates, and some approaches how to do so.
 We discuss the benefits of using your smallest effect size of interest in power analyses, and why learning to simulate data is a useful tool.
 Simulations can help you to improve your understanding of statistics, enable you to design informative studies, and even ask novel questions.